near/docs/docs/roles/integrator/faq.md

 ### How are cryptographic functions used?

 NEAR uses ED25519 for transaction signatures.
-We use the `sodiumoxide` library for crypto, a Rust wrapper around `libsodium` which is itself a popular library used by Tezos and Exonum, for example.
+We currently use the `ed25519_dalek` and `sha2` libraries for crypto.

 ### Do you have any on-chain governance mechanisms?